 Then, after rinsing your mango mask, pat your face dry, and apply serum, moisturizer, and sunscreen.

 Another beauty tip?
-Try a vitamin C-rich Kakadu plum and pineapple serum to add radiance.
-Or follow with a DIY grapeseed oil face mask or a Manuka honey mask to enhance the anti-aging benefits.
+Follow with a vitamin C-rich Kakadu plum and pineapple serum to add radiance.
+Or follow with a DIY grapeseed oil, Manuka honey, or carrot face mask to double the anti-aging benefits.

 However, use this anti-aging mango face mask twice per week for best results.
-You’ll see more radiant skin with continued use.
+You’ll see more radiant skin with regular use.

 Beauty Recipe #3: Mango Lip Scrub